na-na-hi/renget/archive/tmd2character_skitty.md

 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
 1. Sitrus Berry | Heals the user for 20HP.
-2. Oran Leaf x3 | Heals the User for 3HP.
+2. Oran Leaf x2 | Heals the User for 3HP.
 Can stack to 3.
 3. Combat Manual | Boosts Training for Battle Attributes by 1 bar.
-4. White Gummi | Normal Gummi.
+4. Dye Bomb | Explodes in a splash of bright ink. >4; the Opponent's Accuracy is decreased by 1.
+Stacks up to 4.
+Can be thrown.
+Has a Berry's AP cost.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.
     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Empty | Empty.
+1. White Gummi | Normal Gummi.
-2. Empty | Empty.
+2. Tasty Honey | +20IQ.

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.